cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 ```

 :::note
-Unlike Voucher and Notices, reports are stateless and do need come with attached proof.
+Unlike Vouchers and Notices, reports are stateless and need attached proof.
 :::